-We have established a 401(k) tax-deferred savings plan, which permits all participants, including our NEOs, to make contributions by salary deduction pursuant to Section 401(k) of the Code.
+We have established a 401(k) tax-deferred savings plan, which permits all participants, including our NEOs, to make contributions by salary deduction pursuant to Section 401(k) of the Internal Revenue Code (the "Code").
 We are responsible for administrative costs of the 401(k) plan.
 We may, at our discretion, make matching contributions to the 401(k) plan.
 We do not generally provide our NEOs with any other perquisites or personal benefits.
+In 2023, the Compensation Committee approved the payment of corporate housing costs and a related tax gross-up for Dr. Danos in order to maximize the amount of time that Dr. Danos can devote to Company business by minimizing his commuting time to our headquarters from his personal residence in another state.
+The Compensation Committee believes such benefits to the Company significantly outweighed the incremental expense to the Company.